bitrise-io/devcenter/_articles/en/code-signing/ios-code-signing/ios-auto-provisioning.md

 - code-signing
 - files
 redirect_from: []
-summary: Manage your code signing files on bitrise.io.
+description: Manage your code signing files on bitrise.io.
 You can use iOS automatic provisioning to automatically download or generate the required provisioning profiles for your project.
 menu: